stark4n6/stark4n6/README.md

 # Welcome to my Github page!
 Hi, I'm Kevin, a digital forensics independent researcher trying to learn Python among so much more!
-My sppecialties lean towards Windows and mobile device parsers but open to collaborating on anything to push the forensics field further!
+My specialties lean towards Windows and mobile device analysis but open to collaborating on anything to push the forensics field forward!

 # Contact
 ### Twitter: https://twitter.com/KevinPagano3